Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Reverse Engineering False “Tension”

-Suppose two men (man 1 and man 2) are standing side by side.
+Suppose two men (man 1 and man 2) are sitting next to each other, each in a wooden chair.
 From the first man’s frame of reference, man 2 is stationary.
 However, from the Sun’s frame of reference, man 2 is moving at 18.5 miles per second (along with the Earth).

 If someone then asked, “Is the man on the chair moving?”
 The correct answer would be, “it depends.”
 It depends on the frame of reference of the observer (the Sun’s frame being higher than the chair’s frame, but both exist in reality).